Helen Jonas-Rosenzweig: Early life

+World War II

 Płaszów Concentration Camp

 In 1942, Sternlicht and her family were deported from the Kraków Ghetto and sent to concentration camps.
 Her father died at the Bełżec extermination camp.
 She, her mother, and two sisters were sent to Kraków-Płaszów, an arbeitslager (forced labor camp).

 On the third day of her internment at Płaszów, Sternlicht was washing windows in a barracks when Göth, the camp commandant, entered the room.
 He commented on the job she was doing and ordered her to go to his villa on the grounds of the camp to work as a housemaid.

 She moved from the barracks to Göth's residence, where she was forced to work as a maid.
 She shared a room in the basement with another woman, Helen Hirsch (portrayed in the novel Schindler's Ark and its film adaptation Schindler's List), who was also forced to work for Göth.
 The two women shared the household duties at the commandant's home for the next two years, where they lived in constant fear for their lives.

 While working for Göth, Sternlicht saw his notorious sadism firsthand.
 She said that he would shoot prisoners from the balcony of his villa, and she saw him murder several people and order the deaths of many more.
 He also beat her.
-She said that while Göth as depicted in Schindler's List appeared to be interested sexually in his maid, he was not attracted to her in real life.
+She said that while Göth as depicted in Schindler's List appeared to be interested romantically in his maid, he was not attracted to her in real life.

 She later recalled that shortly after she moved to Göth's home, she saw him suddenly, and without provocation, shoot dead a young Jewish man who worked for him as a valet.
 During this period Sternlicht had a boyfriend at the camp, Adam Sztab, who was part of a resistance group inside the camp.
 She stole some papers from Göth that she gave to Sztab.
 Göth was told of Sztab's activities by a guard.
 Göth shot Sztab to death within earshot of Sternlicht, and she was certain that he would kill her too, but he never mentioned it to her.
 Göth had Sztab's body hung publicly for other prisoners to see, along with a warning about trying to escape.